Abu Sa’id Al-Khudri (may Allah be pleased with him) reported:

 In the occasion you do experience a setback, the more important thing to ask yourself is: what got you to relapse?
 Relapses are painful no doubt, but often times a similar set of choices or patterns are followed that result in the relapse.
 By using it as an opportunity to learn from the relapse, you can avoid feeling the pain and the regret of, “I made the same darn mistake, why won’t I ever learn?”

-Understanding the patterns of behaviours and the conditions that lead to relapses are an important part of recovery.
+Understanding the patterns of behaviors and the conditions that lead to relapses are an important part of recovery.
 This is something I cover in much depth in the program.

 This was a man who was completely and utterly powerless.
 He felt his life was out of control.
 After killing 99 people, he had had enough and wanted to change.